 - What is the ELEM Master's Program?

-- The elementary master's degree is designed just for you.
+The standard elementary master's degree is designed just for you.
 This stimulating and cutting-edge program prepares teachers for campus and district leadership in the elementary school settings.
 Through investigating the teacher's role as a scholarly practitioner, an educational leader, and a classroom researcher, the elementary education master's program promotes a community of learners with students and faculty through professional discourse and analytical investigations.

 - Why a Master of Education Degree?

 - Master of Education advanced degree requires the courage and vision to look for new solutions to challenges and to ensure that these solutions are delivered in a way that respects the needs and rights of all individuals for whom the solutions are designed.
 SFA is committed to preparing professionals who are knowledgeable in new approaches to educating children in ways that enhance children's individual skills and abilities leading to life-long learning and success.